"The worst and the best of humanity"

 "Home for three days now and people ask me, how I am doing.
 There is no simple answer.
 Such a mixture of memories, emotions and thoughts.
 Ultimately, I'm sitting at home; in safety.
 All of those people I met do not have even that.
 As I write, the app on my phone pings again to tell me there is another air raid warning in Lviv."

-David James (member of ECM Britain and ECM International's Director of Operations), travelled to Ukraine a few days back.
+Our Director of Operations, David James, travelled to Ukraine a few days back.
 Do not miss his reflection after a moving visit.

 The worst and the best of humanity

 The war is a graphic illustration of man’s inhumanity to man.
 Death, destruction, misery and chaos.
 In only a few days, I was able to form my own impressions, but also see the tremendous human response, especially in the outpouring of love by the church.

 The Journey to Ukraine

 The trains on the 15-hour journey from Villach to the Polish/Ukraine border were not busy.
 Until Krakow.
 Suddenly, everyone was caught up by the mass movement of Ukrainians wanting to return to their homeland; luggage racks were packed, people stood in the corridors, sat on their cases or with cases on their laps.

 I befriended a mother and her teenage daughter who were on their way home from Bratislava.
 Three months in a strange culture was enough and they longed to return.
 Their city, 3 hours West of Kiev, now seemed safe enough.
 Their story was echoed along the whole length of the train.